sikuli/sikuli/docs/source/globals.rst

 	:py:attr:`Settings.MoveMouseDelay`::

-		# you may wish to save the actual settings beforev
+		# you may wish to save the actual settings before
 		Settings.DelayAfterDrag = 1
 		Settings.DelayBeforeDrop = 1
 		Settings.MoveMouseDelay = 3